TRIO Upward Bound

-What is TRIO?
+What is Upward Bound?

 TRIO is a group of federally funded programs begun in the 1960s to create educational opportunities for students whose parents do not have four-year college degrees and whose taxable income is at or below 150% of the poverty level.
 Upward Bound was created with the Economic Opportunity Act of 1964, the original “War on Poverty” statute.